Chart Color Schemes

 Laidley Heights features high concentrations of family households, with a higher-than-average median household size

-Family households account for 78.8% of all households, consisting of 29.6% couples with children, 36.8% couples without children, and 11.3% single parent families.
-Non-family households make up the remaining 21.2%, with lone person households at 18.1% and group households comprising 3.1% of the total.
-The median household size is 2.7 people, larger than the Greater Brisbane average of 2.6.
+Family households account for 78.8% of all households, including 29.6% couples with children, 36.8% couples without children, and 11.3% single parent families.
+Non-family households constitute the remaining 21.2%, with lone person households at 18.1% and group households comprising 3.1%.
+The median household size is 2.7 people, which is larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households